· Kalpa Madhushan · devops · 3 min read

 /opt/tomcat/webapps/ROOT/test.jsp

-<%@ page import="javax.naming.*, javax.sql.*, java.sql.*" %> <% try { Context ctx = new InitialContext(); DataSource ds = (DataSource) ctx.lookup("java:/comp/env/jdbc/MyDB"); Connection conn = ds.getConnection(); Statement stmt = conn.createStatement(); ResultSet rs = stmt.executeQuery("SELECT NOW();"); while(rs.next()) { out.println("Connected: " + rs.getString(1)); } rs.close(); conn.close(); } catch (Exception e) { e.printStackTrace(out); } %>
+<%@ page import="javax.naming.*, javax.sql.*, java.sql.*" %> <% try { Context ctx = new InitialContext(); DataSource ds = (DataSource) ctx.lookup("java:/comp/env/jdbc/MyDB"); Connection conn = ds.getConnection(); Statement stmt = conn.createStatement(); ResultSet rs = stmt.executeQuery("SELECT NOW();"); while(rs.next()) { out.println("Connected: " + rs.getString(1)); } rs.close(); conn.close(); } catch (Exception e) { e.printStackTrace(out); } %>- Path:

 Curl from the Tomcat VM: